 Make sure you know all you can about your horse’s feet and how to take care of them.

-There is nothing more frustrating than trying to reason why you horse is lame or heart breaking than watching helpless as your horse suffers.
+Because there is nothing more frustrating than trying to work out why your horse is lame, or more heart breaking than watching, helpless, as your horse suffers.

 Horse Feet Facts :The size of your horses feet are relative to the size of your horse.
 Your horses feet continue to grow in size until your horse is 6 years old.
 The length of your horses toe is relative to the weight of your horse.
 Your horses pastern and dorsal hoof wall should be parallel – the foot pastern angle should be straight.
 Your horses front feet are more circular in shape to allow for expansion during weight bearing work.